What is special education?

 The definition includes the following qualifications:

-Children from birth through age 25 who have not graduated from high school, and children who have the characteristics for a specific disability as defined in the Michigan Administrative Rules for Special Education.
+Children from birth through age 25, who have not graduated from high school, and children who have the characteristics for a specific disability as defined in the Michigan Administrative Rules for Special Education.
 (The special education categories are listed in this book.)
-Because of that disability, the child needs special education and related services.

 What is an IEP?